softchris/golang-book/02-data-types/03-maps/README.md

 # Go from the beginning - using maps

+A map is a complex data structure that enables you to store things in a key-value fashion.
+This lets you implement scenarios like phone books, translation dictionaries and more.

+##  Pre-Lecture Quiz

+TODO

+## Introduction

+This chapter will cover:

+- Defining a map.
+- Reading the values of map by key but also iterating over it.
+- Change the content of a map.

+## The use case for a map

 You will have scenarios when you code that there are things you need to look up.
 If you use a dictionary for example you might look up how you can translate a word from English to Spanish or vice versa.
 In programming, you have similar situations, maybe you want to know what service is run on a certain port for example.
 There's also databases that's based around the concept of having a unique key that points to a certain value.

 How all this is implemented is via map structure.
 The idea is that you define a key and value and collect all those in a group, a map.